Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

-Homer's description of sacking of Troy is very graphic and very violent, it comes in the mouth of Priam, the king of Troy who actually foretells his daughters being raped, his sons being put to the sword, the little children being thrown off the walls of Troy, the whole place gutted.
+It comes in the mouth of Priam, the king of Troy, who actually foretells his daughters being raped, his sons being put to the sword, the little children being thrown off the walls of Troy, the whole place gutted.

-And yet it's hard to reject the entire story as a fiction.
+And yet it's hard to reject the entire story as fiction.

-If they tried one thing after another, in the end they had no choice but to try deception.
+In the end, they had no choice but to try deception.

 And the Trojans appear to have been ready for a long siege.

-And if Homer was right about Troy and the Trojan war, maybe his description of the fall of Troy is also true.
+Narrator: And if Homer was right about Troy and the Trojan War, maybe his description of the fall of Troy is also true.

-Expert opinion on the accuracy of the Trojan horse story is divided.
+Narrator: Expert opinion on the accuracy of the Trojan Horse story is divided.

 But the fact that it's now legendary doesn't mean it's just a legend.